-Part 6: Local Adjustments 65

-The Local Adjustments tab

-About blending modes

-Painting with Color

-Working with Local Adjustments 67

-Manipulating a Linear Gradient Mask

-Other masking options

-Part 7: Combining Photos with Layers

-Opening a layered Photoshop file

-Working with the Layers Pane

-Accessing Layer Commands

-Layer Visibility

-Changing Opacity

-Changing the Layer Order

-Renaming Layers 71

-Deleting a Layer 71

-Resetting layer mask and transform operations 71

-Duplicating a Layer 71

-Merging Layers 71

-Creating composites from layers 71

-Changing blending modes 72

-How blending modes work 72

-Layer masks 72

-Adding Layers to an existing document 73

-Using the Transform Tool with Layers 73

-Repositioning a Layer 74

-Resizing a Layer 74

-Rotating a Layer 74

-Flipping a Layer 74

-Aligning Layers 74

-Part 5: Output and Sharing 76

-Export 77

-' File Туре

-Location

-Rename

-Photo Size 78
+art 7: Combining Photos with Layers 83

+Adding a New Layer 84

+Opening a layered Photoshop file 84

+Creating an empty layered file 84

+Creating a Color Fill Layer 85

+Working with the Layers Pane 85

+Layer Visibility 85

+Changing Opacity 85

+Changing the Layer Order 85

+Renaming Layers 85

+Layer pane toolbar

+Changing Blending Modes

+Layer Masks 86

+Using the Transform Tool with Layers 87

+Repositioning a Layer

+Resizing a Layer

+Rotating a Layer

+Flipping a Layer

+Aligning Layers 87

+out 0.
+Output and Sharing 90

+art 8: Output and Sharing 89

+Export 90

+File Type 90

+Location 90

+Rename 91

+Photo Size

 Watermark

 Sharpening

-Tiling
+Tiling 93

-Gallery Wrap
+Gallery Wrap 93

-Export Presets
+Export Presets 94

-Exporting options
+Exporting options 94

 Printing

+-

 Printer Pane

 Printing to a file

 Print Area Pane

 Page size vs. print size

-.
-390 0.20 10. p 0.20

-Watermark pane 85

-Sharpening pane 85

-Other Sharing Options (MacOS Only) 86

-Part 9: ON1 HDR 2020 Reference 87

-Edit Menus 88

-ON1 HDR (MacOS Only) 88

-File Menu 88

-Edit Menu 88

-Layer Menu 89

-Photo Menu 89

-Mask Menu 89

-Settings Menu 90

-View Menu 91

-Window 92

-Help 92

-Preferences 93

-General Settings 93

-Scrolling Controls 93

-Preview Background Color 93

-Accent Color 93

-Application Language 93

-Check for Update on Launch 93

-Plug-Ins 94

-System 94

-Memory Usage 94

-Scratch Folder Location 94

-Daylayaaa O.F.

-PART 1: ON1 HDR 2020 OVERVIEW

-ON1 HDR 2020 is a full-featured photo editor designed to create rich, detailed high-dynamic-range (HDR) images from two to 13 bracketed photos.
-With HDR 2020, you can take multiple shots of a scene, at varying exposure levels-accurately capturing shadows, midtones and highlights in different frames across the series-and then blend them together to create a final image that has a much wider tonal range than a single shot could do.

-When using ON1 HDR 2020 as a standalone app, there are two primary components, one for the creation of an HDR image from a bracketed set of photos, and an editing module for finishing your photos.
+Watermark pane 98

+Sharpening pane 98

+Other Sharing Options (MacOS Only) 99

+ort 9: ON1 HDR 2021 Reference 100

+Edit Menus 101

+ON1 HDR (MacOS Only)

+• • • • • • • • • • • • • • • • • • • •

+File Menu 101

+Edit Menu 101

+Layer Menu 102

+Photo Menu 102

+Mask Menu 102

+Settings Menu 103

+View Menu 104

+Window 105

+Help 105

+Preferences 106

+General Settings 106

+Scrolling Controls 106

+Preview Background Color 106

+Accent Color 106

+Application Language 106

+Check for Update on Launch 106

+Files 107

+What to Edit 107

+Plug-ins 107

+System 108

+Memory Usage 108

+Scratch Folder Location 108

+Performance 108

+PART 1: ON1 HDR 2021 OVERVIEW

+ON1 HDR 2021 is a full-featured photo editor designed to create rich, detailed high-dynamic-range (HDR) images from two to 13 bracketed photos.
+With HDR 2021, you can take multiple shots of a scene, at varying exposure levels-accurately capturing shadows, midtones and highlights in different frames across the series-and then blend them together to create a final image that has a much wider tonal range than a single shot could do.

+When using ON1 HDR 2021 as a standalone app, there are two primary components, one for the creation of an HDR image from a bracketed set of photos, and an editing module for finishing your photos.
 You can also use the batch-processing feature to create multiple HDR photos from a group of brackets taken at different times.
-To get started with a series of bracketed photos, see "Creating HDR Images" on page 10.
+To get started with a series of bracketed photos, see "Creating HDR Images" on page 15.

 The Edit module has three tabs-Develop, Effects, and Local-each with a specific area of functionality: Develop for basic tonal editing, Effects for stylization, and Local for targeted editing of specific areas in your images.
-Information on using the Edit module starts on page 14.
+Information on using the Edit module starts on page 19.

-The Edit module also supports a layered workflow, letting you create perfectly blended composites from multiple images.
-You can use the Layers feature to fine tune your HDR photos even further.
-For more on Layers, see page 69.
+The Edit module also supports a layered workflow, for creating blended composites from multiple images.
+You can use this feature to fine tune your HDR photos even further.
+For more on Layers, see page 83.

 Once you've completed your finished HDR photos, you can print, export and share them directly from within ON1 HDR.
-See page 76 for complete information on these features.
+See page 89 for complete information on these features.

-ON1 HDR also works as a plug-in for Adobe Lightroom Classic, giving you full access to all of the tools found in the standalone app.
+ON1 HDR also works as a plugin for Adobe Lightroom Classic and Capture One, giving you full access to all of the tools found in the standalone app.
+When used with Lightroom and ON1's Smart Photos feature, you also have full re-editing capabilities inside ON1 HDR.